gavargas22/Arduino-House-Lock/README.md

 ## Arduino Code

-Switch to branch `arduino` to see the Arduino sketch that is uploaded, change the values of your SSID to use.
+Switch to branch `arduino-code` to see the Arduino sketch that is uploaded, change the values of your SSID to use.

+### Logic

+The app uses a status page located at `/doors/{door_id}/status`.
+Then a WifiClient on the Arduino connects to a Wi-Fi Network, navigates to the page and does a GET request.
+The results are then parsed and the tag `<status></status>` is searched for.
+A boolean value is given to state the current status of the lock.

+The WifiClient on the Arduino repeats the GET request every given interval.

 ## To Do